There’s a BIG difference between being rich vs. wealthy. But most people don’t realize that. They think that anyone who

 Nowadays, most people think that they mean the same thing.
 But they don’t.
 At least we don’t think so.

 Between my twin brother and I, we graduated from Harvard, Wharton (UPenn), and the Mayo Clinic School of Medicine.
-Put simply, we’ve had the opportunity to live with, study with, and spend time with a lot of people who came from a lot of money.
+Put simply, we’ve had the opportunity to live with, study with, and spend time with a lot of people who came from families with extreme financial resources.
 I’m talking about the kids of Fortune 500 CEO’s, hedge fund managers, and other big wigs who are rich or wealthy.

 At first, I didn’t see the difference between rich and wealthy, but it slowly became more clear.
 The distinction is important.

 The actor Chris Rock seems to have a pretty good understanding between the two.

 What Does Being Wealthy Mean?